mliew21396/remote-work-u3/week-7/javascript-olympics/README.md

 4. Debug using Node's error messages

 ## Summary
-It is finally time... for the Phase 0 JavaScript Olympics!
+It is finally time...for the Phase 0 JavaScript Olympics!
 You will be completing a pentathlon of challenges to stretch your JavaScript knowledge.
 You will be going through a variety of tasks, some of them you will know how to do already, some will test your research abilities.

 ## Releases: